Faithfulness and fractal (quasi-)equivalence principles for Perron, Engel, and Pierce expansions: Introduction

 These principles allow researchers to focus on establishing only those fractal properties of the modified Engel expansions that cannot be deduced from the classical ones using the proposed method.
 Furthermore, computing the Hausdorff dimension for sets defined via the Pierce expansion becomes unnecessary: each such problem reduces to an analogous one for the modified Engel expansion.

 This paper is organized as follows.
 Section 2 introduces the basic definitions and notation related to Perron expansions.
 Section 3 discusses faithful families of coverings generated by Perron expansions.
 Section 4 presents the main results of this paper: the fractal equivalence principle for Perron expansions, the fractal quasi-equivalence principle for Engel expansions, and the fractal quasi-equivalence principle for Pierce expansions.
 Section 5 revisits several classical fractal results for the Pierce expansion, deriving them as a corollary of earlier results for the~classical or the modified Engel expansions using the proposed principles.
-Section 6 establishes new properties of Engel and Pierce expansions by combining known results with new fractal principles.
-Finally, the~Appendix contains the proofs of interval covering theorems from Section 3, which are auxiliary but essential technical statements for our research.
+Finally, Section 6 establishes new properties of the modified Engel and Pierce expansions by combining known properties of the classical Engel expansion with new fractal principles.